 Supporting document editing for business users¶

-Business users require an Office 365 subscription to edit files in Office Online.
+Business users require an Office 365 subscription to edit files in Office for the web.
 In order to support this scenario,

-Office Online requires that hosts specify that a user is a business user when using any actions that include the
+Office for the web requires that hosts specify that a user is a business user when using any actions that include the

 BUSINESS_USER placeholder value, such as

-When business users open documents for editing, Office Online will validate that they have a valid Office 365 subscription.
+When business users open documents for editing, Office for the web will validate that they have a valid Office 365 subscription.
 This may require the user to sign in using a valid Office 365 business account.
 This account must have an attached Office 365 subscription that includes Office applications.

 Indicating that a user is a business user¶